3 min read

 Now that we've covered some of the "do's," let's look at some of the things that you should not do if you're hoping to have success pumping high viscosity fluids.
 As you might expect, most of the “don’ts” here are just the opposite of the "do's" that we listed above.
 They include things like pumping high viscosity fluid through pumps with small tubing, pumping at high RPMs and failing to use any sort of pressure feed or heating.
 Doing this can all put strain on the pump and lead to unsuccessful outcomes.

-Fluid Metering, Inc. Pumps and High Viscosity Fluids
+Fluid Metering Pumps and High Viscosity Fluids

-metering_pump_sq1As you can tell from reading this post, pumps are very application specific.
+As you can tell from reading this post, pumps are very application specific.
 That's why we advise that you always contact an expert if you need help pairing a pump with a specific application, like processing high viscosity fluid.
 At Fluid Metering, Inc., we have a variety of pumps for a variety of applications - and we can help you find the right one for yours.
 With years of experience and high-quality pumps that can exceed your application expectations, our experts are standing by and ready to help you.

-Contact Fluid Metering, Inc. Today
+Contact Fluid Metering Today

-For more information on how to successfully pump high viscosity fluids and to browse our line of pumps that can do it, contact Fluid Metering, Inc. today.
+For more information on how to successfully pump high viscosity fluids and to browse our line of pumps that can do it, contact Fluid Metering today.
 Remember, selecting the right pump is something that tends to be very application specific.
 Work with Fluid Metering today so you can have peace of mind that you're choosing the right one for your application.